duyayun/duyayun.github.io/opportunity.md

 ## Opening postdoc positions
-* We are actively looking for one postdoc to work on **multimodal wireless bioelectronics**.
+* We are actively looking for one postdoc or computer engineering/science technician to work on **multimodal wireless bioelectronics**.

 Strong candidates should send 1) Cover Letter, 2) resume/CV, and 3) representative papers in a single PDF to Dr. Yayun Du via email yayun.du@vanderbilt.edu.